Hendrix-CS/csci270/labs/corpus.md

 -   Formulate a research question you hope to answer by analyzing this selection computationally.

-Submit your answers to these reflection questions through the `Creating a Corpus` quiz in Teams.
+Submit your answers to these reflection questions in a PDF document via Teams.
+With two textual submissions (4 questions each), two visual-art submissions (3 questions each), and two musical submissions (3 questions each), you should answer a total of 20 questions.

 # What to Hand In

-* Answer the questions above in the Teams Assignment.
-* Upload your selections to the appropriate Kaggle data set.
+* Answers to the reflection questions
+* Three UTF-8 text documents
+  * Poem
+  * Novel
+  * Song lyrics
+* Two images in PNG format
+  * Portrait
+  * Landscape
+* Two music recordings in `mp3` format
+  * Vocal Music
+  * Instrumental Music
 * For each item, use a filename describing it in a few words, ending with your last name.
 Separate the words with underscores.
-For example, I uploaded *The Brothers Karamazov* by Fyodor Dostoevesky.
-I used the filename `karamazov_dostoevsky_ferrer.txt`.
+For example, I uploaded *The Hobbit* by Fyodor Dostoevesky.
+I used the filename `tolkien_hobbit_ferrer.txt`.